AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 A field's [`.Source`](xref:DataViewsQuickStartDefine#fieldsource-enumeration) indicates where the field's values will come from, if applicable.
 A field of source type `FieldSource.NotApplicable` cannot be used as a data field.

 ### Keys
+The collection of data items in the data view represents all OCS resources that match the `.Queries` field of the data view, excluding data items that are ineligible.
+The list of data items can be retrieved from a resolved data view.
+The ineligible data items can be retrieved from a resolved data view to determine OCS resources that match the queries but cannot be included in the data view results.
+A data item is ineligible if it does not contain at least one eligible non-key data item field.
 In certain cases, a field may need to address data _within_ its data source, such as a particular Metadata value of a data item.
 This applies to the sources `Metadata`, `PropertyId`, and `PropertyName`.

 Multiple keys may be specified in the field's `.Keys`.
 This is a way to overcome differences in properties or metadata across data items.
 Keys are evaluated in order specified until a match is found, i.e. first-match-wins.